 When we look at estates, probate requires appraisals be for fair market value.
 When it comes to estate contents, the issue is a bit more challenging and in my view the requirements may evolve over time.
 For now, probate filing (tax paying) is to reflect the fair market value for the assets owned by the deceased at the time of death.
 When it comes to household contents, vehicles, antiques, jewelry, all items should be valued with a view to “what would they be worth in monetary terms if sold at the date of death”.
 In other words, what could the estate obtain for the goods in a properly conducted sale.
 There are complexities but essentially this is the task.
 For estate trustees, obtaining a professional certified appraisal is the safest route to go.

 This is what you are dealing with in practical terms if the task is to clear a quantity of merchandise from a location in a finite time period.
 It reflects the reality that space costs money and often the space that houses the items requiring a sale is not available indefinitely.
 The liquidation value is a prediction of what these items could obtain under these circumstances.

 In critiquing appraisals, one might look at a fair and reasonable “replacement value” appraisal and think it is meaningless in the context of a “liquidation” requirement, which may in fact be true.
 Nonetheless, understanding the definitions and appraisal purposes and ensuring that they are properly applied is critical to properly evaluating appraisal results.

-If you’d like to learn more about Gordon’s Downsizing & Estate Services appraisals and related services, please visit our website here or contact us for a free no obligation consultation.
+If you’d like to learn more about Gordon’s Downsizing & Estate Services appraisals and related services, please contact us for a free no-obligation consultation.
 We are here to help.